launchdarkly/terraform-provider-launchdarkly/website/docs/d/feature_flag_environment.html.markdown

 - `negate` - Whether the rule clause is negated.

+- `context_kind` - The context kind associated with the specified rollout.

 Nested `fallthrough` blocks have the following structure:

 - `variation` - The integer variation index served when the rule clauses evaluate to `true`.

 - `rollout_weights` - List of integer percentage rollout weights applied to each variation when the rule clauses evaluates to `true`.

+- `context_kind` - (Optional) The context kind associated with the specified rollout.
+This argument is only valid if `rollout_weights` is also specified.
+If omitted, defaults to `"user"`.